mczajkowskipb/AIR-relational-benchmark/README.md

 This repository accompanies the manuscript currently under review:

 > Czajkowski M., Jurczuk K., Kretowski M.
-> **Rank-Based Relational Methods for Interpretable Biomedical AI: A Taxonomic Review**.
+> **Rank-Based Relational Methods for Interpretable Biomedical Modeling: A Taxonomic Review.**.

 A formal citation will be added after publication.
 For now, please cite or reference this repository when reusing the benchmark artifact.